- Continue Reading

 Cicada Killer Prevention

 As mentioned earlier, cicada killers are attracted to places with conditions that favor their survival and breeding.
-The conditions include proper drainage, sunlight, ample of cicada bugs as well as dirt.
+The conditions include proper drainage, sunlight, ample cicada bugs as well as dirt.

 Therefore, the best way to keep the bug killers from coming to your place is to eliminate these conditions.
 Once they are absent, cicada killers will find no to reason to go there.